 She began orchestration lessons at age twelve, composed an orchestral overture (since lost), then began work on the concerto at age thirteen.
 Most of the first movement was composed that year.
 She finished it over the coming two seasons while still giving concert tours.
 (It’s unclear as to how or whether Robert assisted Clara with editing the orchestrations.
 I’ve read different accounts in different places, and the letters and diaries are vague.)

 Clara wrote out the final orchestral parts the summer of her 15th year.
 That fall, a month after her 16th birthday, she premiered it on the same program as she played the premiere of Mendelssohn’s Capriccio in B minor, a set of Herz variations, and Bach’s concerto for three pianos with Mendelssohn also playing.

 That whole program was basically devoted to Clara.

 After the premiere…

-She took the concerto on tour for the next few years, performing it across the continent, including Vienna and Prague where audiences loved it.
+She took the concerto on tour for the next few years, performing it 7 times total across the continent, including in Vienna where audiences demanded 3 performances.
 Alas, the critics’ reactions were less so.
 But that’s for another post.
 To say she suffered from the stigma of “lady’s work” (even from her own fiancée) is an understatement.

 But all that aside—Clara Wieck’s Piano Concerto in A minor is an influential work in the repertoire whether it’s been admitted to the current canon or not.
 No amount of exclusion from modern orchestral programs and piano competitions can diminish the truth of what Clara contributed to the genre: a unique cornerstone in the development of the early-romantic piano concerto.